 As a comet approaches the Sun, the icy material on the outside of the comet warms and turns into gases that reflect light.
-This produces a visible tail.
+This produces a visible tail-the most distinctive feature of a comet.
 If the comet approaches close to Earth, we can see their long tails streaking across the night sky.

-- 4. How close will the BB comet come to Earth?
+4. How close will the BB comet get to Earth?

 The comet makes its closest approach in 2031, but it will miss Earth by 1.6 million kilometres.
-That is greater than the distance between Saturn and the Sun. - 5.
-How long does it take for BB to complete an orbit?
+That is greater than the distance between Saturn and the Sun.
+At that distance, even this monster comet will only appear as a faint glow in the night sky.

+5. When will BB return?